iruletheworld/zh_hant_chars_tests/README.md

 not have some Chinese characters in them (characters not shown, appeared as "tofu", or as "F" inside squares).

-This project is aim to test what fonts `readthedocs.org` have for the Chinese language and see how compatible they are for zh-hans, zh-hant (HK) and zh-hant (TW).
+This project aims to test what fonts `readthedocs.org` have for the Chinese language and see how compatible they are for zh-hans, zh-hant (HK) and zh-hant (TW).